front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

   This release was mostly focused on a new optional base theme, and there are not many upgrade instructions.
 </blockquote>

+### Cart item may not have product data attached

+We fixed some issues in case products added to cart went out of stock.
+Our default components were not resilient to Cart items not having an attached product anymore and led to errors.

+If you've overridden these components, please update them to ensure they can handle such use-case.
+You can refer to [these changes as an example](https://gitlab.com/front-commerce/front-commerce/-/merge_requests/339/diffs#41f37f156cb39d8de257eb219fc96d2a29e3c398).

+### Ensure that invoices are appropriately exposed to Customers

+By default in this version, Magento 2 invoices will appear in the Customer account for each Order (unless you override some components).
+They could print it from the web. **We recommend you to ensure that printed invoices match your brand.**

+If your invoicing process is different you could disable them altogether or customize the behavior.
+Please read our [Invoice feature documentation page](/docs/advanced/features/invoices.html) to learn about the extension points.
+It illustrates how you could customize invoices to **replace them with a downloadable PDF** for instance.

 ## `2.2.x` -> `2.3.0`

 <blockquote class="important">